Youth and Student Services

-The Rotary Club of Rosebud-Rye has a strong commitment to Youth Service which recognizes the importance of empowering our young people, whatever their stage in life, to assist them to realise their potential.
+The Rotary Club of Rosebud-Rye has a strong commitment to Youth Service which recognises the importance of empowering our young people, whatever their stage in life, to assist them to realise their potential.
+The Youth Service Team, led by Neil Stitt, also includes Jo McPherson, Libby Wilson and Claire Burns.

 • Rotary Youth Leadership Awards (RYLA)